 - Preheat oven to 350 degrees.
 Line muffin tins with double cupcake liners.
 PRO TIP: using 2 liners allows the outer liner to look new and the inner liner to absorb any fats from the baking.

 - Melt the chocolate chips in the microwave or stove top in a double boiler following the package directions.
 For the microwave: use a microwave safe bowl and heat for 1 minute at 50% power, stir vigorously and repeat in 10 seconds intervals until melted and silky smooth.

 - In a medium mixing bowl, combine the flour, baking powder, baking soda, salt, cocoa powder.
 Whisk to fully combine.

 - In a separate bowl or large liquid measuring cup combine the shaken buttermilk and oil.

 - Fill the cupcake liners 2/3 full and smooth the top of the batter.
-Bake for 13-17 minutes, until toothpick comes out clean.
+Bake for 17-20 minutes, until toothpick comes out clean.

 - Allow cupcakes to cool in the muffin pan on a wire rack for 5-10 minutes, then remove from the muffin tin and place directly on the cooling rack until fully cooled before frosting.